prateekkumarweb/prateekkumar.in-old/content/posts/2019/sudoku-solver-wasm.md

 serde = { version = "1.0", features = ["derive"] }
 ```

 We enable `serde-serialize` feature in `wasm-bindgen` as that will be useful later to easily convert structs into `JsValue`.
 We will use `rsat` sat solver which I have created in my free time.
 You can find more about it [here](https://crates.io/crates/rsat).
-We will use a particular pinned version of `rsat` as there is a bug in the later versions which is yet to be fixed.
+We will use a particular pinned version of `rsat` as it is not yet stable and api may change anytime.

 Start the development server on port `8080` using the following command.